quadproduction/quadpype/openpype/hosts/harmony/api/README.md

 ### Caution

 When naming your functions be aware that they are executed in global scope.
 They can potentially clash with Harmony own function and object names.
 For example `func` is already existing Harmony object.
 When you call your function `func` it will overwrite in global scope the one from Harmony, causing erratic behavior of Harmony.
-Openpype is prefixing those function names with [UUID4](https://docs.python.org/3/library/uuid.html) making chance of such clash minimal.
+QuadPype is prefixing those function names with [UUID4](https://docs.python.org/3/library/uuid.html) making chance of such clash minimal.
 See above examples how that works.
 This will result in function named `38dfcef0_a6d7_4064_8069_51fe99ab276e_hello()`.
 You can find list of Harmony object and function in Harmony documentation.